 Domenico built the still-standing wooden winery building in 1915; the inside looks like a country barn with a variety of historical items in storage including still perched among the rafters, some old winemaking equipment including a vintage conveyor belt and a metal hopper.
 Their bond was number 118 still showing on a much-faded sign on the exterior of the structure; any winery with a bond this low in California has one of the older bonds considering that according to the TTB in 2021 there are more than 16,000 bonded wineries nationwide.

-Fast forward decades: 98 acres of the original property was purchased in 1992 by Denis and Anne Sutro.
+Fast forward decades: 98 acres of the original property was purchased in 1992 by Denis and Anne Carver.
 They sold grapes to other wineries and brands but also made their own wine bottled under the Carver Sutro label.
-The name was chosen based on a combination of Denis’ last name and Anne’s maiden name.
 Denis was a trial lawyer for a few years, made a dramatic career change and took up carpentry before becoming a vintner and also brokering real estate in Napa Valley and Sonoma County.

 Denis told us he initially planned on raising his children in the quiet and rural environment.
 But the property already had a well-established vineyard, so he began to learn about viticulture and winemaking, taking related classes at UC Davis and also spending significant amounts of time working among the vines.
 For several years he and Anne sold grapes while simultaneously making small batches of non-commercial wine from the property.
 The first vintage of Carver-Sutro was from 1998.